×

 I'm already a notary, how can I obtain an E&O policy?

 Yes.
 According to Tex.
 Gov't Code Ann. § 406.014, all notaries in Texas must maintain a record book.
 This is required regardless of whether any fees are charged for notary services.
+The record book must include the following details of each notarial act performed:

 How long should I keep my record book?